 7. What would you be doing at home?

 Try to imagine what you would be doing at this time if you were at home.
 Would you be sitting in front of the TV, or maybe hitting the gym or going to a pub?
 Who says that you can’t do the things you love when you’re abroad?
 If you’re a keen runner, pack your running shoes and take some time for a nice jog.
 You could even combine sightseeing with fitness by joining a running tour.
 There are many other activities where you can meet locals, for example kayaking, photo shoots, Polaroid tours and cooking workshops.
-Art freaks can even dine at a local artist’s home.
+You can even dine in the dark.
 You could also write to a local sports club or art class, for example, to ask if you could join for one or two sessions.
 Going to the cinema, the theatre, concerts and clubs are also pretty local thing to do.